openwdl/wdl/SPEC.md

 # Workflow Description Language (WDL)

-This is version 1.1.1 of the Workflow Description Language (WDL) specification.
-It describes WDL `version 1.1`.
-It introduces a number of new features (denoted by the ✨ symbol) and clarifications to the [1.0](https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md) version of the specification.
-It also deprecates several aspects of the 1.0 specification that will be removed in the [next major WDL version](https://github.com/openwdl/wdl/blob/wdl-2.0/SPEC.md) (denoted by the 🗑 symbol).
+This is version 1.2.0 of the Workflow Description Language (WDL) specification.
+It describes WDL `version 1.2`.
+It introduces a number of new features (denoted by the ✨ symbol) and clarifications to the [1.1.*](https://github.com/openwdl/wdl/blob/wdl-1.1/SPEC.md) version of the specification.
+It also deprecates several aspects of the 1.0 and 1.1 specifications that will be removed in the [next major WDL version](https://github.com/openwdl/wdl/blob/wdl-2.0/SPEC.md) (denoted by the 🗑 symbol).

 ## Revisions